Prevent overfitting and imbalanced data with Automated ML

 Review performance metrics for imbalanced data.
 For example, the F1 score is the harmonic mean of precision and recall.
 Precision measures a classifier's exactness, where higher precision indicates fewer false positives, while recall measures a classifier's completeness, where higher recall indicates fewer false negatives.

-See examples and learn how to build models using automated machine learning:
+See examples and learn how to build models using Automated ML:

 Configure the settings for automatic training experiment: